Mazda Cosmo: Series CD (1975–1981)

 The second generation CD Cosmo appeared in 1975 and lasted until 1981.
 It was known as the Cosmo AP (Anti-Pollution) in Japan, and sold internationally as the Mazda RX-5, though in some export markets its piston-powered counterpart was called the Mazda 121 (a name later applied to Mazda's subcompact model).
+The anti-pollution label reflected that the cars were able to meet the strict, 1976 Japanese emissions standards, thanks to the installation of a thermal reactor which kept hydrocarbon levels down.

-Mazda America used the Mazda Cosmo name and offered it from 1976 through 1978, after which the Cosmo was replaced by the Mazda RX-7 as their rotary-powered sports coupe.
-The CD Cosmo/RX-5 series was positioned as a personal luxury car, offered as a notchback coupe, called the Landau, which included an "opera window" and padded vinyl roof covering, that appeared to be influenced by the 1970s era Lincoln Continental.
-It was also available as a fastback, but neither body style found many international buyers.
-It was however an enormous success in Japan where over 55,000 were sold in the first year alone.
-This new body style competed with the Toyota Crown, Nissan Cedric, Nissan Gloria, and the Mitsubishi Galant Lambda coupes newly introduced to Japan.
+The CD Cosmo/RX-5 series was positioned as a personal luxury car, with a focus on comfort and high equipment levels rather than outright sportiness.
+When introduced, it had a fastback bodystyle with three side windows; the one just behind the B-pillar could be wound down.
+Inspired by the US market, in particular the 1970s era Lincoln Continental, a notchback coupé model called the Landau appeared in early 1977.
+Called the Cosmo L in Japan, it included an opera window and padded vinyl roof covering.
+Neither body style found many international buyers; it was, however, an enormous success in Japan where over 55,000 were sold in the first year alone.
+This new model competed with the Toyota Crown, Nissan Cedric, Nissan Gloria, and the Mitsubishi Galant Lambda coupés newly introduced to Japan.

+Mazda America used the Mazda Cosmo name and offered it from 1976 through 1978, fitted with the 13B rotary engine.
+In the United States, the Cosmo was replaced by the smaller, lighter, and sportier Mazda RX-7.
 Due to its poor sales as an export, the Series II version, built from 1979, was not exported and remained a Japanese domestic sale only.
-RX-4 exported to Europe saw very little competition in the rotary-engine equipped market, with the introduction of the short-lived Citroën GS Birotor, as well as any remaining NSU RO80 sedans.
+In Europe, the RX-5 saw very little competition in the rotary-engine equipped market, with the introduction of the short-lived Citroën GS Birotor, as well as any remaining NSU RO80 sedans.

-The Cosmo was Mazda's largest rotary-powered coupe, based on the LA series Mazda Luce floor pan and mechanics, but slightly heavier due to body design and more luxurious appointments, including a five-link rear suspension and rear disc brakes.
+The Cosmo was Mazda's largest rotary-powered coupé, based on the LA series Mazda Luce floor pan and mechanics, but slightly heavier due to body design and more luxurious appointments, including a five-link rear suspension and rear disc brakes.
 It was available with the 12A and 13B engines.
 This series Cosmo was joined by the short-lived Mazda Roadpacer, a large, heavy sedan powered only by a rotary engine.